Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 ## Before You Begin

-This tutorial can be run on the [VCK190 Board](https://www.xilinx.com/products/boards-and-kits/vck190.html) (Production or ES).
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
+You can run this tutorial on the [VCK190 Board](https://www.xilinx.com/products/boards-and-kits/vck190.html) (Production or ES).
+If you have already purchased this board, download the necessary files from the lounge, ensuring you have the correct licenses installed.
 If you do not have a board, get in touch with your AMD sales contact.

 ### *Documentation*: Explore AI Engine Architecture